How to Plant, Grow, and Care For Bell Peppers

 Harvesting bell peppers is very simple.
 Just wait until they’ve reached the color you desire (remember, patience is important for bright red ripe peppers), and then use garden scissors or pruners to snip them off the plant, leaving a little bit of stem on the pepper itself.
 Store peppers in airtight containers or bags in the crisper drawer of your fridge for maximum shelf life.

 Frequently Asked Questions

-Q: How long does it take to grow bell peppers?
+How long does it take for a bell pepper plant to bear fruit?

 Most bell pepper varieties take about 60 days to mature green fruits and 80-85 days to produce ripe red bell peppers.